conda-forge/libitk-feedstock/README.md

 Installing libitk
 =================

-Installing `libitk` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `libitk` from the `conda-forge/label/libitk_dev` channel can be achieved by adding `conda-forge/label/libitk_dev` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/libitk_dev
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libitk, libitk-devel` can be installed with `conda`:
+Once the `conda-forge/label/libitk_dev` channel has been enabled, `libitk, libitk-devel` can be installed with `conda`:

 ```
 conda install libitk libitk-devel